AFC-AI2C/summer-course/Python/Lesson 08 - Introduction to AI and ML/README.md

-# Lesson 14: Introduction to AI and Machine Learning
+# Introduction to AI and Machine Learning

 This repository provides a foundational overview of **Artificial Intelligence (AI)**, **Machine Learning (ML)**, and **Data Science**, exploring their relationships, core lifecycles, and the critical role of ethics in modern technology.